H. Bruce Humberstone

-H. Bruce "Lucky" Humberstone (November 18, 1901 – October 11, 1984) was an American film director.
+H. Bruce Humberstone (November 18, 1901 – October 11, 1984) was an American film director.
 He was previously a movie actor (as a child), a script clerk, and an assistant director, working with directors such as King Vidor, Edmund Goulding, and Allan Dwan.

 Early years

 Humberstone was born in Buffalo, New York, and attended Miami Military Academy in Miami, Florida.

 Film

 One of 28 founders of the Directors Guild of America, Humberstone worked on several silent movie films for 20th Century Fox.
 Humberstone did not specialize; he worked on comedies, dramas, and melodramas.
 Humberstone is best known today for the seminal film noir I Wake Up Screaming (1941) and his work on some of the Charlie Chan films.
 In the 1950s, Humberstone worked mostly on TV.
 He retired in 1966.

 Recognition

 Humberstone has a star on the Hollywood Walk of Fame.

 Death

 Humberstone died of pneumonia in Woodland Hills, California, on October 11, 1984, aged 82, and was buried at the Hollywood Forever Cemetery in Hollywood, California.